“Bonwit Teller” This iconic store went bankrupt. Filed a Ch. 11 Bankruptcy and then converted to a Ch. 7 Bankruptcy.

 It was later discovered that “John Baron” was actually Trump masquerading as his own spokesperson.

 Apparently moving the flagship store and stiff competition led to Bonwit Teller filing bankruptcy in 1989 (Chapter 11).
-The Chapter 11 bankruptcy was converted to a liquidation (Chapter 7 bankruptcy).
+The Ch.
+11 Bankruptcy was converted to a liquidation (Ch.
+7 Bankruptcy).

-After the store bankruptcy, another company purchased the rights to the name in the Chapter 7 bankruptcy, There were plans to create a new flagship store in Manhattan.
+After the store bankruptcy, another company purchased the rights to the name in the Ch.
+7 bankruptcy, There were plans to create a new flagship store in Manhattan.
 That never happened.

 After Store Bankruptcy – Attempts to Open New Bonwit Teller Boutique